OpenTechStrategies/streetcrm/docs/HOWTO.md

 - Edit participant.
 Click on the name of the participant you just created, or any other participant on the list.
    - This page looks the same as the "create participant" page, but with an "Action History" section at the bottom.
    - The action history will be empty until the participant has been listed as attending an action (in the "Attendees" section of that action's page).
-   - The action list is limited to the 5 most recent actions that the person has attended, and links to these actions, if any.
+   - The action list is limited to the 5 most recent actions that the person has attended by default, but offers the option to view more.
-   - Note that if you want to see the full list of all the actions that a person has attended you should use the "Advanced Search" (see the "Miscellaneous" section, below).
    - Click "Done" to return to the list of participants.

 ### Click on "Tags"